The English workhouse system for the destitute

 Management and staffing

 The day-to-day manager of the staff was called a labour master.
 Usually there were several, working in shifts.
-At one time my father was a labour master at Edmonton.
+At one time my father was a labour master at Edmonton, and my mother learnt a lot from him too.

 The tramp major was the casual ward equivalent of the labour master.
 Whether or not this was the formal title is uncertain since tramps were formally known as vagrants not tramps.

-I don't remember my father or uncle mentioning other staff.
-There were presumably nurses and a doctor on call at the infirmary, but I suspect that the main caring work was done by the female inmates.
+My mother didn't remember her father or uncle mentioning other staff.
+There were presumably nurses and a doctor on call at the infirmary, but we suspected that the main caring work was done by the female inmates.
 They certainly did the cooking and cleaning.

 The end of the workhouse system